pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 Vectors, arrays, and strings are all types of sequential collections.
 They all inherit common data organization and operations.
-However, each of them is distinct based on whether the data is homogeneous and whether the collection is immutable.
+However, each of them is distinct as well.
 The children all gain from their parents but distinguish themselves by adding additional characteristics.

 By organizing classes in this hierarchical fashion, object-oriented